strika-dev/AI-Game-Agent-/README.md

 * **Conditions**:
     1. The new position of the flag must be **within the board limits**.
     2. The new position must **not be a burnt cell** (`x`).
-    3. The new position must **be different from both players' positions**.

 * **Consequence**:
     1. The cell the player just **left** is marked as **burnt** (`x`).
     2. The flag is moved to the new position.